loftwah/linux-for-pirates/README.md

 Collaborating with other teams: DBAs might work closely with other teams such as development, QA, and IT to ensure that the databases meet the needs and requirements of the organization.

 You might imagine that a DBA is responsible for managing and maintaining the databases that are used on your network.
 They play a crucial role in ensuring that the databases are efficient, secure, and accurate, and in supporting the needs and requirements of the organization.

+##### noSQL

+A noSQL database is a type of database that is designed to store and organize data in a way that is different from traditional relational databases. noSQL databases are often used to store large amounts of data, and they are often more flexible and scalable than relational databases.

+##### SQL

+A SQL database is a type of database that is designed to store and organize data in a way that is similar to a spreadsheet.
+SQL databases are often used to store structured data, and they are often more efficient and reliable than noSQL databases.

 #### DevOps